Fly Fishing Poppers for Bream

 “I’m not a realist when it comes to matching flies, and that gets me in trouble when I go speak to fly fishing clubs,” he said.
 “They want me to talk about how I exactly match a fly to what the fish are eating.
 There is something to do that, but it’s not me.

-That doesn’t mean that Cox resorts to using just any type of bug.
+That doesn’t mean that Cox resorts to using just any type of popping bug for fly fishing.
 He is constantly refurbishing his old bugs and seeking out new ones.
 What does he look for in the best bug?

 “That’s a hard question to answer,” he said.
 “It’s hard to find stuff locally.
 You have to do your homework online, and then you don’t actually know what you are getting until you put it to use.”